decodersifat/FastAPI-Simple-CRUD-Operation/README.md

-# FastAPI CRUD API Documentation using SQLAlchemy
+# FastAPI CRUD API Documentation

 This documentation provides an overview of the FastAPI CRUD API, which uses SQLAlchemy for database interaction with PostgreSQL.